fwmarkcheung/camunda-animal-adoption/README.md

 Once an animal is selected, the application will pick a random picture of the animal by calling a third party system throuhg an API rest call.

-The application then store the photo as a record to a database.
+The application then stores the photo as a record to a database.

 The record id is returned to the process as shown in attached [screenshot]: (screenShotShowingUserRecord.jpg)